My Sinus Story

 - coughing up green or yellow sputum for longer than 3 days

-- If any of the above symptoms occur, contact your physician
+- If any of the above symptoms occur, I would contact my physician

 - Remember that sinus pressure as an allergic reaction can start the sequence of events leading to an infection and green phlegm; nip, therefore, sinus pressure in the bud